Gugulethu-Nyoni/anygrid/README.md

  - Flexible: Integrate with your preferred framework or use with vanilla JS Get Started
 - Extensible: you can extend the features nd functions of the library
-- Minimal Configs: all you need is  a div with dataGrid id name,  a json data object, column definition in your app.js or via script tag directly on the html.
+- Minimal Configs: all you need is  a div with anygrid or custom id name,  a json data object, column definition, features object (optional) in your app.js or via script tag directly on the html.
 See usage section below.

 ## Usage Example

 There are three ways to use AnyGrid in your html.

-## Option A: Global JS Format
+## Global JS Format